 But (it’s a big BUT) this is definitely a future vision.
 We’re doing some work in this space now, but the nirvana of voice-activated complex BI queries is a long way off.
 Though we can’t wait to say “Hey Siri!
 What was the percent change in market share for a grouping of my top 30% of products for the current six-month period versus the same period a year ago for clients that grew by more than 15 percent in revenue?”, we’re not holding our breath.

 The reality is, we’ll still need people making dashboards and reports.
-And we’ll definitely need SQL expertise, augmented by data modeling languages, to help make the magic happen behind the scenes.
+And we’ll definitely need SQL expertise, augmented by data modeling layers, to help make the magic happen behind the scenes.

 2) Head in the Clouds?